flopesdematos/beautiful-jekyll/aboutme.md

 **what I (like to) do:**

+ - Ecological Modelling
  - Data analytics
- - Ecological Modelling
  - Data visualization

- - R-stats enthusiast
- - [moved by coffee]
+ [R-stats enthusiast | moved by coffee | ocassional dancer]

 **where to find me:**
 COPING | Department of Environment and Planning - University of Aveiro, Campus Universitário de Santiago, 3810-193 Aveiro, Portugal